 Teams MUST REGISTER at the Hamilton Showgrounds on arrival.

 The Hamilton Showgrounds will be available at no cost for teams to camp by pitching tents, using team vehicles (buses, vans, etc).

 Accommodation is also available at no cost for teams in the sheep and rams sheds (bring own swag, sleeping bag, lilo, etc).
-Shower facilities, evening BBQ and breakfast for a small cost, will be provided by the Hamilton Lions Club.
+Shower facilities and breakfast for a small cost, will be provided by the Hamilton Lions Club.

 If teams elect to stay elsewhere, they must book their own accommodation (more information on accommodation) and must ensure that riders are punctual for the re-start and that vehicles not allocated to follow, go directly to Port Fairy before the lead vehicle.

 The ride then re-starts from 7.00 a.m. from Hamilton.
 Each team is given a start time, leaving at 5 minute intervals.